 Thieves also tend to be attracted to motorcycles because many are powerful, high-performance vehicles that offer both a thrill factor and profit from the sale of whole bikes or stripped parts.
 Many motorcyclists also add aftermarket enhancements to their rides, making them that much more valuable to thieves.

 All of this adds up to one serious theft issue.
-According to the National Insurance Crime Bureau (NICB), nearly 47,000 motorcycles were stolen in 2011.
-And even though that's a 6 percent decline from the previous year, it's still more than enough to make you think twice before you leave your bike unattended.
+According to the National Insurance Crime Bureau (NICB), over 45,000 motorcycles were stolen in 2013.
+And even though that's a 1.5 percent decline from the previous year, it's still more than enough to make you think twice before you leave your bike unattended.

 motorcycle theft statistics